-- Click Setup on the site Navbar.
+- Click on Setup on the site Navbar.

 - Click on Navigation.

-Your unit Navbar should contain all the links your students need to complete the unit (such as Grades and Assignments), and personal tools they might want to use (such as Blog).
+Your unit Navbar should contain all the links your students need to complete the unit (such as Grades and Assignments), and personal tools they might want to use (such as Portfolio).
 It should also include links to navigate to Home page, CloudDeakin Home page and Logout.